Defining the shape of what we need to know and why.

 schema_version | Which version this receipt conforms to | reasoned |

-chain.previous_receipt_hash | Hash of the previous receipt | reasoned |
+chain.previous_receipt_hash | Hash of the previous receipt in the ledger | reasoned |

-chain.sequence_number | Position in the chain | reasoned |
+chain.sequence_number | Position in the ledger | reasoned |

 principal | The accountable human (id, role) | regulatory |